dengage-tech/dengage-cordova-sdk/README.md

 omnichannel marketing features.
 It replaces your marketing automation and cross-channel campaign management.
 For further details about D·engage please [visit here](https://dev.dengage.com).

-This package makes it easy to integrate, D·engage, with your React-Native iOS and/or Android apps.
-Following are instructions for installation of react-native-dengage SDK to your react-native applications.
+This package makes it easy to integrate, D·engage, with your Cordova iOS and/or Android apps.
+Following are instructions for installation of cordova-dengage SDK to your cordova applications.

 ## Installation